mandricigor/repeat-aware/README.md

 **ref_scaf.scaf** is a file of **.scaf** format similar to one used by [**OPERA**](https://sourceforge.net/projects/operasf/) tool.

-Run your tool of choice with the contigs from the file "$outdir/$ref_scaf" and get the scaffolds.
+Run your tool of choice with the contigs from the file "$outdir/$ref_scaf" and get the scaffolds (let's call it $scaffolds file).
 Now, having the output scaffolding, we have to create the **out_scaf** **.scaf** file which corresponds to the **Inferred Scaffolding**.
 In our framework, we align the assembly contigs to the output scaffolding using **nucmer**.
 Run the following command to get the **out_scaf** file:

 ~~~bash